Gaurav-30/Boomerz/README.md

 # Air Quality Index

-## A One Health Approach NASA SPace Apps Challenge
+## A One Health Approach NASA Space Apps Challenge

 In this approach a task was to use earth science and health science to study the effect of air pollution.